Andre719/reconstruct-3D-points/README.md

 – 6. extract the R and t from the essential matrix
 – 7. triangulate the 3D points

 The mainSIFT.m file uses the SIFT algorithm to calculate the match points.
 The allmain.m file is sample program in Matlab using Minimum eigenvalue algorithm.
-The allmain_SURF.m file is my code using SURF algorithm and Camera distortion correction .
+The allmain_SURF.m file is my code using SURF algorithm and Camera distortion correction.

 Some of the codes are refer to the Matlab file, Structure From Motion From Two Views.